undefinedlabs/scope-docs/docs/index.md

 - [Go agent instructions](go-installation.md)
 - [Javascript agent instructions](javascript-installation.md)
 - [Node.js agent instructions](nodejs-installation.md)

+If the platform you use is not listed here, we also provide the [Scope Import](import-installation.md) tool that can be used to import jUnit XML files with your test results.

 Commit the changes to your repository and let your existing CI provider execute your tests.
 You will start seeing results in real time in Scope.